Why I Don't Recommend Mushroom Compost

 So nope, don't recommend it.

 I use compost made from my garden or composted manure from nearby farms.
-But most of you don't live near farms so you'll have to use composted manure from local retailers.
+But most of you don't live near farms so you'll either have to make your own or use composted manure from local retailers.